RANDCorporation/value-of-env-surveillance/README.md

 This repository contains code to explore the Value of Information of Genomic sequencing technologies using infectious disease models.

+## Housekeeping
+This repository will likely be released to github upon submission of the paper, so please commit only what you would be comfortable showing the world.
+Do not commit html or large files.

 ## Dependencies:

 Clone the [c19model](https://code.rand.org/vaccination-research/c19model) R package and install it first.
 Then, open the `R/library.R` file and let Rstudio install your missing packages.